Nolan Jones Player Props: Rockies vs. Padres

-On Tuesday, Nolan Jones (batting .212 in his past 10 games) and the Colorado Rockies play the San Diego Padres, whose starting pitcher will be Pedro Avila.
-First pitch is at 8:40 PM ET.
+The Colorado Rockies and Nolan Jones (.406 slugging percentage over his past 10 games, including two homers), take on starting pitcher Joe Musgrove and the San Diego Padres at Coors Field, Wednesday at 3:10 PM ET.

-He strung together two hits (going 2-for-4) in his most recent game against the Athletics.
+He had a hitless showing in his last game (0-for-3) against the Padres.

 Nolan Jones Game Info & Props vs. the Padres